 - People with an extremely low weight (on average under 50 kg).

 How to protect everyone?

-To protect yourself or your staff against the dangers of heat stress, it is important to have a good RI&E. In addition, making a heat plan that states which actions will be taken and when ensures that employees within your organization know how they can prepare for the warm weather and the work.
+To protect yourself or your staff from the dangers of heat stress is it is important to have a good RI&E. In addition, making a hit plan which states which actions will be taken and when ensure that employees within your organization know how to prepare for the warm weather and the work.
 In addition, shorter working days and more breaks can contribute to the recovery of the body during hot days.

-wearing cooling clothes can help regulate the body temperature of the employees.
-This allows an employee to work longer/more productively without compromising health.
+Wearing cooling clothes can help with regulate of the body temperature of the employees.
+This allows an employee working longer/more productive without compromising health.

 DISCLAIMER: This blog should not be construed as medical, regulatory or legal advice in any form.
 The information shared in this blog has been obtained exclusively from the sources listed, which can be found in the source reference below.
 Do you have questions about the content?
 Please contact a specialist or send us an email after which we can refer you to the right person.